Data Format Cheat Sheet: JSON, XML, YAML, CSV, TOML

 CSV: Easy Data Management

-CSV is popular for:
+CSV is the go-to format for:

 TOML: Readable Configurations